About Re:BUiLD

 Overview

-Re:BUiLD is committed to generate and share evidence for innovative, sustainable livelihood solutions that can be adopted to support refugees and host residents in East Africa and beyond.
+Re:BUiLD has successfully generated and shared evidence on innovative, sustainable livelihood solutions that are already informing efforts to support refugees and host residents in East Africa and beyond.
+The program’s findings have shaped policies, strengthened service delivery, and will continue to guide future investments in urban refugee livelihoods.

 Core Principles